Special Needs Planning

 Special Needs Trusts

-One “Catch-22” situation that typically arises in estate planning for those with special needs is how to leave enough money to pay for the massive amount of care and support a special needs loved one typically needs throughout their lifetime, while not disqualifying them from government benefits like Medicaid and Supplemental Social Security Income.
+One “Catch-22” situation that typically arises in estate planning for persons with disabilities is how to leave enough money to pay for the massive amount of care and support those loved ones one typically need throughout their lifetimes, while not disqualifying them from government benefits like Medicaid and Supplemental Social Security Income.

-If you leave a large lump sum of money directly to a special needs child, immediately there are concerns about how that might impact governmental assistance and whether your child is capable of managing finances on their own.
+If you leave a large lump sum of money directly to a person with a disability, there are immediate concerns about how that might impact governmental assistance, and whether that person is capable of managing finances on their own.

-Fortunately, we have an estate planning tool called a “special needs trust” designed to provide supplemental financial resources for the physically, mentally, or developmentally disabled child without affecting their eligibility for public healthcare and income assistance benefits.
+Fortunately, we have an estate planning tool called a “special needs trust” designed to provide supplemental financial resources for the person with a physical, mental, or developmental disability without affecting eligibility for public healthcare and income assistance benefits.

 This said, the rules for such trusts are quite complicated.

-For instance, funds from a special needs trust cannot be distributed directly to the disabled beneficiary and must be disbursed to a third party who is responsible for providing the goods and services your special needs child will need to maintain a comfortable lifestyle.
+For instance, funds from a special needs trust cannot be distributed directly to the disabled beneficiary and must be disbursed to a third party who is responsible for providing the goods and services necessary to maintain a comfortable lifestyle.

-Even once you have established a special needs trust, the care and attention we pay to your special needs child is not over.
-We know that your child’s financial and emotional requirements will change over time, sometimes dramatically.
-And the laws governing public benefits change over time.
+Once you have established a special needs trust, the care and attention we pay to your loved one with a disability is not over.
+We know that your loved one’s financial and emotional requirements will change over time, sometimes dramatically.
+The laws governing public benefits will definitely change over time.

-Given this, it is vital to work with an experienced special needs attorney who can create a comprehensive special needs trust that is both properly structured and appropriate for your child’s specific situation.
+Given this, it is vital to work with an experienced attorney who can create a comprehensive special needs trust that is both properly structured and appropriate for your specific situation.

 Special Needs Planning And Trusts